header home page link

 Part of the Party Ben Gettin' Euros Tour 2007 Experience!

 So in an attempt to ingratiate myself with the many nations of the EU, I tried to put together something appropriate for each location on the tour: "Polska Boys" for Poland (see below), a "Boulevard" mix with MC Solaar for France, and this ridiculous thing for Germany.
 Not familiar with Modern Talking?
 They're only the most successful pop group in German history, and it turns out "You Can Win If You Want" is basically the same exact chord pattern as "Crazy."
-I played it at Bootie Munich expecting a rousing ovationm, but sadly, it almost killed my floor.
-Was is das?
-Are Germans now embarrassed by Thomas and Dieter?
-Say it ain't so!
+I played it at Bootie Munich expecting a rousing ovation, but amusingly enough it was a total disaster and almost killed the floor entirely, and I've never played it since, but it makes me laugh.

 6MB 192kbps mp3